imishinist/crx3-rs/README.md

 A Rust library and command-line tool for handling Chrome extension CRX3 format.

+## Project Structure

+This project is organized as a Cargo workspace with two crates:

+- **crx3-rs**: The library crate that provides the core functionality
+- **crx3-cli**: The binary crate that provides the command-line interface (CLI)

 ## Features

 - Parse Chrome extension CRX3 format